tldr-pages/tldr/pages/linux/fdisk.md

 - Print the size (in blocks) of /dev/sda1:

 `fdisk /dev/sda`
-- Create/remove/change partitions in the device.Serveral commands can be list:
+- Create/remove/change partitions in the device.

       `m`
       print the help menu.